Singing Teachers Talk-logo

 Description:

-Hosted by BAST Training expect interviews, conversations, and panel discussions to inspire and inform singing teachers and singers who want to teach.
-ABOUT BAST TRAINING We are here to help singers gain the knowledge, skills and understanding required to be a great singing teacher.
+Hosted by BAST Training expect interviews and conversations to inspire and inform singing teachers and singers who are ready to teach.
+ABOUT BAST TRAINING We are here to help singers gain the knowledge, skills, understanding and qualifications required to be a great singing teacher.
 We can help you whether you are getting started or just have some knowledge gaps to fill.
-Website: basttraining.com FB & IG @basttraining
+Start with the Foundition course or level up into a Level 5 qualification. https://basttraining.com | info@basttraining.com | FB & IG @basttraining

 Language: